 4. Use a lip liner

 Extending the lip liner past the corners of your lips can also make your lips look larger.
 Apply the lip liner into the corners of your lips to make them look smaller.
-After that, choose your favorite lipstick and apply the lip liner as needed.
+After that, choose your favorite lipstick and apply the lip liner pencil as needed.

 THE KEY TO PLUMPING LIPS